Meenakshi11-rana/ATS-Optimized-Resume-Analyzer/README.md

-# 🧠 CareerCraft – Your Smart ATS Resume Analyzer!
+# 🧠 CareerCraft –  Smart ATS Resume Optimizer!

 **Tired of getting ghosted after submitting your resume?**
 CareerCraft is an intelligent and sleek **Streamlit** application that helps you analyze and optimize your resume for **Applicant Tracking Systems (ATS)** using **Google’s Gemini API**.